java-wanted/jupik/02-syntax/SYNTAX.md

 - Solve the following issue

     There is a variable of the type int assigned with 1.
 There is a variable of the type byte.
-Assign the later with the value of the former.
+Assign the former with the value of the later.

+### Floats

+There are two type of fractional numbers in Java:

+- float - four bytes
+- double - eight bytes

+There are properties of floats in Java:

+- A float literal, i.g.
+10.1 is presented as a double

+    To declare a float literal to be presented as a float the literal MUST BE suffixed with f, e.g. 10.1f.

+- Solve the following issue

+    Create a few varables that contains the age of some members of a family.
+    Calculate the mean of values of this variables.